-Recall goes directly to the Recall Setup control screen from which any setup file can be recalled.
+Recall goes directly to the Recall Setup control screen from which any setup file can be setup recalled.

-Restore restores the setup to its condition at the point that the Presets hard key was pressed.
+Restore restores the setup to its condition at the point that the Presets hard key was previous pressed.

-executes the operation selected by any of the above keys.
+Execute executes the operation selected by any of the above keys.

-this is only available when the upgrade option U01 is fitted.
+this is only available when the upgrade option U02 is fitted.
 Custom Presets enables multiple presets to be saved/recalled just by entering a number.